Cain was the First Capitalist

 In the time of Adam and Eve, as recorded in the Abrahamic faiths there was no such thing as money or currency.
 Cain became a tiller of the ground and Abel a keeper of sheep.
 During this time the people practised bartering, working and fulfilling each other's needs.
 From the beginning mankind was supposed to benefit each other according to the profession each had and contribute to the wider society in this system of bartering.
 Many are aware of the story of Cain murdering Abel out of jealousy, however not all know about what Cain did afterwards which influenced later generations of mankind until today.

 “Cain endeavoured to immortalise his name by means of monuments, and he became a builder of cities.
 The first of them he called Enoch, after his son, because it was at the birth of Enoch that he began to enjoy a measure of rest and peace.
 Besides, he founded six other cities.
 This building of cities was a godless deed, for he surrounded them with a wall, forcing his family to remain within.
 All his other doings were equally impious.
 The punishment God had ordained for him did not affect any improvement.
 He sinned in order to secure his own pleasure, though his neighbours suffered injury thereby. ...
 He also introduced a change in the ways of simplicity wherein men had lived before, and he was the author of measures and weights.
 And whereas men lived innocently and generously while they knew nothing of such arts, he changed the world into cunning craftiness.
-Like unto Cain were all his descendants, impious and godless, wherefore God resolved to destroy them.” - (The Legends of the Jews, Louis Ginzberg, Vol. 1, Chapter 3, pp. 115-116)
+Like unto Cain were all his descendants, impious and godless, wherefore God resolved to destroy them.”
+(The Legends of the Jews, Louis Ginzberg, Vol. 1, Chapter 3, p.
+115-116)

 Cain changed the “simplicity wherein men had lived before and he was the author of measure and weights.”
 The corrupt capitalist system that we live in today was born out of the greed of Cain and his descendents, it was never how God intended humanity to live.